unode/deep-learning-intro/_extras/design.md

 #### Ann from Meteorology

 Ann has collected 2-3 GB of structured image data from several autonomous microscope on baloon expeditions into the atmostphere within her PhD programme.
 Each image has a time stamp to it which can be related to the height of the baloon at this point and the current weather conditions.
 The images are unstructured and she would like to detect from the images if the baloon traversed a cloud or not.
 She has tried to do that with standard image processing methods, but the image artifacts to descriminate are somewhat diverse.
-20% the data have been annotated by auxiliary data from radar monitoring of the balloons track.
 Ann has used machine learning on tabular data before and would like to use Deep Learning for the images at hand.

 #### Barbara from Material Science